TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 R

-Resistance (Điện trở) An electrical term and measured in Ohms.
+Resistance (Điện trở) is an electrical property that opposes the flow of current and is measured in ohms.

 S